 Farm to Foodbank is a program jointly developed by Urbana's Market at the Square and the Eastern Illinois Foodbank to encourage Market food growers and producers to donate their excess produce and food products to the Foodbank for distribution to those in need.

 The Foodbank is the major food resource for over 200 food pantries and other emergency food programs in a 14-county area of eastern Illinois.
-In 2014, approximately 12,911 pounds of produce and food were picked up from Market vendors and distributed area residents in need.
+Approximately 10,000+ pounds of produce and food were picked up from Market vendors and distributed area residents in need.
 That's a lot of fresh produce, which is one of the items most needed by area food pantries.

 The Market is interested getting fresh food to everyone, and so deeply values its partnership with the Foodbank.
 If you would like more information about the Foodbank, its mission, and/or its programs, please visit their website or give them a call 217/328-3663.

-A special thank you to Joy Rust from Common Ground Food Co-op for the fantastic photos of our Farm to Foodbank Program.
+A special thank you to Common Ground Food Co-op for the fantastic photos of our Farm to Foodbank Program.